ksumngs/yavsap/docs/parameters.rst

 How dissimilar overlap between two reads can be and still be assembled together.

-Corresponds to the |correctedErrorRate option of Canu|_.
+Corresponds to the :ref:`correctedErrorRate` option of Canu.

-.. |correctedErrorRate option of Canu| replace:: ``correctedErrorRate`` option of Canu
-.. _correctedErrorRate option of Canu: https://canu.readthedocs.io/en/latest/parameter-reference.html#correctederrorrate

 --canu_min_read_length
 """"""""""""""""""""""